iwatake2222/pico-loud_talking_detector/README.md

         - Because "SILENCE" and "UNKNOWN" are parts of "Not Talking"
     - Change clip duration from 1 sec to 10 sec
     - Increase training steps
 - **Note: You cannot run the script because data download will fail.
-I don't share dataset due to copyright.**
+I don't share dataset due to copyright restrictions**

 ### Dataset
 - Details